wp-plugins/bns-body-classes/readme.txt

 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 0.7 =
+* Released December 2013
+* Code Reformatting to be more consistent with WordPress Coding Standards (see https://gist.github.com/Cais/8023722)
+* Updated `readme.txt` FAQ with a reminder to keep a back-up of any custom 'bnsbc-calendar.php' file(s)
+* Added 2015 Calendars and updated Muslim 2014 calendar

 = 0.6 =
 * Released July 2013
 * Added Muslim calendars for 2013 and 2014